Nov 13, 2024 • 7 min read

 The Astoria neighborhood in Queens is dedicated to small makers and businesses © Leland Bobbe / Getty Images

-With dozens of diverse enclaves spread out across the five boroughs, New York City has something for everyone – namely thousands upon thousands of shops, from local small businesses to big-name international brands.
+With dozens of diverse enclaves spread out across the five boroughs, this ultimate NYC shopping guide has something for everyone – namely thousands upon thousands of shops, from local small businesses to big-name international brands.

-It’s impossible to cover them all, so we picked a few of our favorite destinations for unique finds of all kinds.
-Here are 10 neighborhoods to explore, and what to look for in each one.
+It’s impossible to cover them all, so we picked a few of our favorite destinations for finds of all kinds.
+Put on your walking shoes and brush up on your subway knowledge so you can find your way around NYC.
+Here are 11 of the best shopping districts to explore across Manhattan, Brooklyn and Queens, and what to look for in each one.

 The vibe: high fashion meets the masses

-But before you venture off, start at Prada, a Rem Koolhaas-designed masterpiece with a sloping wood floor, stocked with pieces worthy of their surroundings from the beloved Italian brand.
 To the east, on Crosby, the Housing Works thrift shop and bookstore both support their parent organization’s advocacy work on behalf of people living with HIV/AIDS.
-On Mercer, look for high-end denim at A.P.C. and lust-worthy boots at Rag & Bone; another block west on Greene, there’s luxury galore, from big names like Versace and Dior to smaller brands like Golden Goose and Isabel Marant.
+Off Canal Street, thrifty shoppers can find gently-loved vintage and contemporary fashion at The ReShop and 2nd STREET SoHo.
+On Mercer, look for high-end denim at A.P.C., lust-worthy boots at Rag & Bone, and stylish streetwear at Billionaire Boys Club.
+Another block west on Greene, there’s luxury galore, from big names like Versace and Dior to smaller brands like Golden Goose and Isabel Marant.

 Over on Sullivan Street, Global Table has eclectic, artisan-made dinnerware, and down on Spring Street, the MoMA Design Store has the modern masterpieces you’d expect from an art-world superstar.
 Also on Spring, Dominique Ansel Bakery is renowned for its much-hyped pastries – and deservedly so, as everything here is executed to perfection.
 Try a seasonal cronut, or one of the exquisite tarts.